Jayis/Notes/Production Machine Learning System/Production Machine Learning System.md

 Some decisions about data are a matter of weighing cost versus benefit, like short-term performance goals against long-term maintainability.
 Others though are about right and wrong.

-- use feature that is not available during runtime
+- use feature that is not available during decision time
 - partition train-val-test the wrong way

 ---